bmcgaughey1/VisiTrees/README.md

 Beginning with the species list, the database adds fields describing the basic tree form and tree condition.
 Additional attributes can be used to provide models representing various damage agents or times of year.
 While this provides a tremendous amount of flexibility, it quickly adds up to lots of tree models and texture images.
 For the initial database, not all details are needed.

-# Tree growth forms
+# Tree growth forms and crown shapes
-An excellent publication by Dr. Kim D. Coder (Coder 2018) describes tree growth processes and presents the most common overall growth patterns and a set of crown shapes.
+The shape of the crown is generally consistent for a species until the trees reach old age (Van Pelt and Sillett, 2008).
+For visualization applications, assuming a consistent shape for a species helps viewers recognize the species.
+While some species may change their appearance over their life span, tracking the shape changes introduces unnecessary complications to the database.
+An excellent publication by Dr. Kim D. Coder (Coder, 2018) describes tree growth processes and presents the most common overall growth patterns and a set of crown shapes.
 Basic growth forms are:
 * Abcurrent tree forms have an aerial terminal bud and leaves (palm-like).
 * Adcurrent tree forms have basal buds and leaves (ground hugging yucca-like).
 * Bicurrent tree forms have irregular forked branching usually with thick green stems (catus-like).